TO: Incoming Class

 2. COM REGISTRATION RULES

-- All UIC students including those in the COM register for courses through the campus registration system.
-The registration mechanism is UIC Web for Student.
+- All UIC students including those in the COM register for courses through the campus registration system, UIC Web for Student.

-- The campus requires that registration be completed by the 10th day of each fall and spring semester and by the 5th day of each summer semester to avoid a $50 late registration fee; the COM requires that you register for all basic science courses and clinical rotations before they begin.
+- The COM requires that you register for all basic science courses and clinical rotations before they begin in contrast to the rest of the university that allows late registration.
+The COM supersede the larger university's rules in this case.
 The COM academic schedule often does not coincide with the campus academic calendar; each semester we will advise you on how to manage these differences to register correctly and on time.

 - Failure to comply with the registration requirement precludes receiving credit for courses, participating in further educational activities, sitting for COM examinations or external board examinations, registering in future terms, receiving financial aid funding.
 Failure to comply may result in dismissal.